AudiTranscribe/AudiTranscribe-Documentation/tutorial/2-user-interface.md

   **editing mode**.
     * Playback mode is primarily for listening to the audio and seeing the spectrogram. **Note editing is disabled in this mode**.
     * Editing mode allows you to place and delete notes on the spectrogram.
-For more, see the [Creating Notes](../reference/creating-and-editing-notes.md) chapter of the tutorial.
-        * You may still play the audio in edit mode, but you will not be able to click on the row of the note to play the corresponding note.
+You may still play the audio in edit mode, but you will not be able to click on the row of the note to play the corresponding note.

 {% endtab %}